sourcegraph/handbook/content/departments/data-analytics/amplitude.md

 2. Read the [Sourcegraph <> Amplitude FAQs](#faqs), view team-specific spaces below, or reach out in #analytics for help if you have any questions getting started viewing dashboards.
 3. Read the [Amplitude help center](https://help.amplitude.com/hc/en-us) and Amplitude docs for [building analyses](https://help.amplitude.com/hc/en-us/categories/360003165371-Build-and-share-your-analysis) and/or check out some of our [tutorials](https://drive.google.com/drive/folders/1cdcUe2e4bnYjxr9xqV6-pCsOOPIEMqGI).
 As a reminder, you can always post in #analytics-review if you have a work-in-progress analysis you want someone else's eyes on. to get started building your own charts.
 4. Look at all the [Team Spaces](https://analytics.amplitude.com/sourcegraph/team-spaces) and join whichever ones are relevant to you.
 Learn more about Team Spaces [here](#what-are-team-spaces).

-### Sales/CE

-View the [Sales/CE team space](https://analytics.amplitude.com/sourcegraph/space/4e3e79k/all?source=move%20item%20butter%20bar) which contains dashboards such as the [instance overview](https://analytics.amplitude.com/sourcegraph/dashboard/isnxhtb?source=team%20space%20item%20table) to understand event-level managed instance data

-### Product/engineering

-View the [Product/engineering team space](https://analytics.amplitude.com/sourcegraph/space/4e3e79k/all?source=move%20item%20butter%20bar), and check out some example charts [in this folder](https://analytics.amplitude.com/sourcegraph/space/dn45t5b/all?source=move%20item%20butter%20bar) to get a sense for what you can do with Amplitude.

 ## Why are we using Amplitude?